gbgabiola/notes/quotes.md

 > "Tough times don't last; tough people do." - Gregory Peck

-> "The work of today is the history of tomorrow, and we are its makers." - Juliette Gordon Low

 > "Always remember that you are absolutely unique.
 Just like everyone else." - Margaret Mead

 > "Courage doesn't always roar.
 Sometimes courage is the little voice at the end of the day that says I'll try again tomorrow." - Mary Anne Radmacher